Dimitris Kolovos: Panathinaikos

 On July 18, 2019 Panathinaikos have confirmed the signing of a three-year contract with Greek international for an undisclosed fee.
 The Greek midfielder began to get back on track his career with Omonia in the second half of the 2018–19 season, contributing with four goals and one assist in 18 Cypriot First Division matches.
 Kolovos commented on his transfer to Panathinaikos: "I am very happy to become a member of the Panathinaikos family.
 This is a big club.
 I want to remain healthy in order to help the team achieve its goals.
 For me, Panathinaikos represents a great opportunity, and I want to prove that I can play at this level knowing how large this club is.
 I thank Mr. Dabizas and Mr. Donis for their belief which they have showed in me.
 I also express my thanks to the supporters who have sent me welcoming messages over the course of the past two days."

-On 11 September 2020, Kolovos will continue his career with last year's Moldovan National Division champion FC Sheriff Tiraspol, on a long-season loan from Panathinaikos.
+On 11 September 2020, Kolovos will continue his career with last year's Moldovan National Division champion Sheriff Tiraspol, on a long-season loan from Panathinaikos.
 At the end of the 2020-21 season with 12 goals (and 9 assists) in all competitions helped the club to win the 2020-21 title.

-FC Sheriff Tiraspol
+Sheriff Tiraspol

-On 28 July 2021, Kolovos will continue his career in FC Sheriff Tiraspol, this time with a regular transfer, as he was released by mutual consent from Panathinaikos, for a year contract with an undisclosed fee.
+On 28 July 2021, Kolovos will continue his career in Sheriff Tiraspol, this time with a regular transfer, as he was released by mutual consent from Panathinaikos, for a year contract with an undisclosed fee.
 There was interest from Turkish and Israeli clubs, but he chose to join a team that plays in the UEFA Champions League qualifiers.

-On 17 August 2021, Kolovos with a volleyed strike gave Sheriff a dominant lead in a 3-0 home win game against GNK Dinamo Zagreb in the Champions League playoffs 1st round.
-On 25 September 2021, he scored a brace in a triumphic 7-0 away win against FC Dinamo-Auto Tiraspol.
+On 17 August 2021, Kolovos with a volleyed strike gave Sheriff a dominant lead in a 3-0 home win game against Dinamo Zagreb in the Champions League playoffs 1st round.
+On 25 September 2021, he scored a brace in a triumphic 7-0 away win against Dinamo-Auto Tiraspol.

 Kocaelispor

-On 1 February 2022,Kolovos will continue his career in Kocaelispor, with a regular transfer, as he was released by mutual consent from FC Sheriff Tiraspol, for a year-and-a-half contract with an undisclosed fee.
+On 1 February 2022, Kolovos will continue his career in Kocaelispor, with a regular transfer, as he was released by mutual consent from Sheriff Tiraspol, for a year-and-a-half contract with an undisclosed fee.

+Panetolikos

+On 24 August 2022, Kolovos returned to Greece, joining Super League club Panetolikos on a one-year contract.

+Dewa United

+On 21 June 2023, Kolovos joined Indonesian Liga 1 club Dewa United on a free transfer.